-Reverse battery polarity has the potential to damage the solar charger, causing its fuse to blow for fail-safe protection.
+Reverse battery polarity can potentially damage the solar charger, causing its internal fuse to blow for fail-safe protection.
 This fuse might blow before the external fuse in the battery cable.
-If you encounter a blown solar charger fuse, before attempting replacement, refer to the Blown fuse chapter to assess if replacing the fuse will fix the solar charger.
-In some cases, the solar charger may still be considered faulty even after a fuse replacement.
+However, please note that the internal fuse is situated in a non-serviceable area, and it cannot be replaced or repaired.
+If this happens, the solar charger should be considered faulty.